mimnetto/mimnetto.github.io/README.md

   * I could get it to console.log when it reached the bottom of the page but it would not stop loading the Villagers.
 I eventually had to admit defeat.
 * Sorting by species
   * I tried to make buttons that would split() the villagers by species but I could only get them to console.log on click and it logged them five times every click.

+### Wins!

+* Super stocked about how much my jQuery improve during this project!
+* I enjoyed this project a lot.
+I've been going through ups and downs with this class but knowing I could do something like this, all from scratch, really reaffirmed my desire to become a developer.

 ### Other Notes